 Tempe is right next door, check out this video of 5 Top Reasons Kids Love Tempe, AZ.

 2. Dinner & a Movie

-I know many cities have dine in movie theaters now that offer full menus however we have not found one as affordable as the AMC Dine-In Theatre Esplanade 14.
+I know many cities have dine-in movie theaters now that offer full menus however we have not found one as affordable as the AMC Dine-In Theatre Esplanade 14.
 The kids get a kick out of pressing the red button on their counter and ordering refills of their sodas.
-Me and the hubs love some of the healthier and tasty menu items like the hummus tray and salads.
+The hubs and I love some of the healthier and tasty menu items like the hummus tray and salads.
 Plus, the seats are nice and cozy too.
 This is a great way to take a break from the heat and relax.

 Pin for Later-

 Yes… the town is painted with baseball fans but Arizona is also home to the Coyotes -a major league hockey team.
 We love to take a break from baseball and chill in the ice rinks (pun intended- ha!).
 The Coyotes fans are pretty into the game and so the arena has a great family-friendly atmosphere.
 I highly recommend catching a game while you are in town.
 Maybe you can score an awesome free shirt that your munchkin will insist on wearing repeatedly.
 Gotta love his style!!<<sarcastic wink>>